polyswarmer/documentation/_i18n/en/_docs/How-to-connect-to-HIVE.md

 ### What is Hive

-PolySwarm Hive is an invite-only testnet to facilitate the development of microengines and arbiters.
+PolySwarm Hive is an invite-only testnet to facilitate the development of Microengines, Ambassadors, and Arbiters.

 ### How to Apply